mkranzlein/HiPool/README.md

 A work-in-progress modified implementation of HiPool to support experiments on [CuRIAM](https://arxiv.org/abs/2305.14719).

+HiPool is described in the paper "[HiPool: Modeling Long Documents Using Graph Neural Networks](https://aclanthology.org/2023.acl-short.16/)" from ACL 2023.

-This is **not the original repo for HiPool** and I am not an author on the HiPool paper.
+This is **not the original repo for HiPool and I am not an author on the HiPool paper**.
 Please see that repo [here](https://github.com/irenezihuili/hipool).

 ## Links
 - HiPool paper: https://aclanthology.org/2023.acl-short.16/